ESL Questions About Emus

 Emus are known for their unique mating habits.
 During breeding season, the female emu creates a nest on the ground and lays large, green eggs.
 After laying the eggs, she leaves the nest and allows the male emu to take over.
 The male is responsible for incubating the eggs and caring for the chicks once they hatch.
 He does not eat or drink during this time and solely focuses on protecting his offspring.

-See also ESL Questions About Cod
+See also ESL Questions About Zebras

 Here are the ten vocabulary words related to emus: